About Fine Art Dealers Pimlico Wilde

 After World War Two we closed our office in Berlin and moved to London, where we were instrumental in building Sir Rafford Spikely-Steven’s collection of pre-Raphaelite charcoal sketches of Norfolk churches.
 We also played a part in helping Zachariah Cogge acquire his world class canvases by the criminally under-known early Renaissance painter from Northern England, Marco di Manchester.

-Today we deal mainly in contemporary art, having shows in our gallery by stars of the art world like Davide Palle, Zipp Handkerchief and Flimble O’Leary.
+Today we deal mainly in contemporary art, having shows in our galleries by stars of the art world like Davide Palle, Zipp Handkerchief and Flimble O’Leary.
+We intend to be the first gallery to open a space at the North Pole, or as close as is permitted by current Building Regulations (North Pole).
+As everything there is white anyway, we are looking into having a wall-less building, which is complicating the architectural design process.

 We are famous for having the only show of Sean Ordain’s immersive artwork “Get your coke here” before it was banned and he was sent to rehab.
 We acknowledge that we thought he was going to be giving out free Coca Cola, but that wasn’t the case.